PythonCharmers/python-future/README.rst

     (i.e. evil).
 It does scary, ugly things so your code doesn't have to.

-:Q: Can you support feature XYZ from the standard library in Python 3.3+ on
-    Python 2.x?

-:A: Probably not.
-Our goal is to make it as easy as possible to support both
-    platforms using standard Python 3 code, in order to facilitate Python 3 adoption.
-Our goal is not to reimplement shiny new features from Python 3 in Python 2.
-That may be a worthwhile goal, but it belongs in a separate project.

 :Q: How did the original need for this arise?

 :A: In teaching Python to newbies, we faced a dilemma: teach them Python 3,